giantswarm/harbor-operator-app/docs/high-level-overview.md

 ## Using Harbor as a proxy cache

 The primary way that we've agreed to use harbor is as a proxy cache, meaning it is just a means to pull images through.
 We've achieved this by creating containerd configuration for workload clusters which sets harbor as mirror registry and falls back to docker if it fails.
 This means that when you pull images through a workload cluster they should always attempt to use harbor first.
-In order to make this work for shortnames we had to set up an nginx proxy which rewrites urls from `giantswarm` to `giantswarm/giantswarm` due to the fact that harbor stores images as `projects/namespace`.
+In order to make this work for shortnames we had to set up an NGINX proxy which rewrites urls from `giantswarm` to `giantswarm/giantswarm` due to the fact that harbor stores images as `projects/namespace`.
 This ingress is deployed as part of the [management-cluster-fleet](https://github.com/giantswarm/management-clusters-fleet/)

 ## Deployment